 The following directives cause audit_remote.so to be loaded and specify the remote audit servers to where the audit records are sent.
 The kerberos_v5 security mechanism is defined to be used when communicating with the servers.

-The following example shows the configuration of usage of default security mechanism.
-It also shows use of default port on one of the configured servers:
+The following example shows the configuration using the default security mechanism.
+It also shows use of the default port on one of the configured servers:

 Certain conditions (for instance, high or bursty audit data traffic in combination with slow communication lines between server and client) may cause the number of outstanding audit records queued by the audit_remote plugin to reach the maximum number configured.
 The following example shows how to set the queue size parameter.

 auditconfig -setplugin audit_remote "" 1000